 Pomegranates grow in winter

-Over several trips, I met women who allowed me to better understand what it means to be a young woman in Kyrgyz society today.
-In an on-going exchange, we collaborated to create portraits in hopes of visualizing their experiences and daily lives.
+Faded memories connect me to Kyrgyzstan, a country in Central Asia where I lived during my early childhood.
+Twenty years later, I wanted to know who the girls I had been in Kindergarten with had become and what their realities, hopes and dreams were.
+Over several trips between 2018 and 2019, I met women who allowed me to better understand what it means to be a young woman in Kyrgyz society today.
+In an ongoing exchange, we collaborated to create portraits in the hopes of visualizing their experiences and daily lives.

-The post-soviet generation in Kyrgyzstan is challenged with the re-shaping of the country’s future.
-Historically, Kyrgyz women have occupied important positions in their communities, yet gender inequality remains deeply rooted within society.
-Depending on family and education, the role of the woman varies, but most often they face expectation of becoming the perfect daughter-in-law, wife and mother.
+The post-Soviet generation in Kyrgyzstan is challenged by the reshaping of the country’s future.
+Historically, Kyrgyz women have occupied important positions in their communities.
+Yet, as in so many places around the world, gender inequality remains deeply rooted within the society.
+Depending on family and education, the role of women varies, but most often they face the expectation of becoming the perfect daughter-in-law, wife, and mother.
 Though higher education is now encouraged, the pressure for women to marry in their early twenties is still strong for many.
-In rural areas, the practice of bride kidnapping is a reality and seen as a daily threat, as the law against it is often not enforced.
+In rural areas, bride kidnapping is a reality and seen as a daily threat, as the law against it is often not enforced.
 Despite these challenges, more and more young women are standing up for change and recognition in their country.